-ILAE FINANCES
+ILAE Finances

-ILAE finances are overseen by the Honorary Treasurer (M Brodie), with the assistance of the Finance Office, who reports to the Executive Committee on financial matters.
-The income is derived from the dues of national chapters, sponsorship, income from EPILEPSIA, income from conferences, and investment income.
-In the current fiscal year, ILAE budgeted annual income is \$2,124,040, expenses are \$1,023,282, and assets \$9,346,034.
-Membership of the Executive Committee, regional bodies, commissions and taskforces is honorary and members are unpaid for this work.
+ILAE finances are overseen by the Honorary Treasurer (M. Brodie), with the assistance of the Finance Office, who reports to the Executive Committee on financial matters.
+The income is derived from the dues of national chapters, sponsorship, income from Epilepsia, income from conferences, and investment income.
+In the current fiscal year, ILAE budgeted annual income is \$2,124,040, and budgeted annual expenses are \$1,563,790, and assets \$9,346,034.
+Membership of the Executive Committee, regional bodies, commissions and taskforces is honorary and members are not paid for this work.
+The editorship of Epilepsia and of Epigraph is also unpaid.
+Staff in the two administrative offices and the IDM office are salaried.
+The annual dues of each chapter to ILAE are a minimum of \$10 per year per chapter, except for countries with low GDPs (World Bank categories 'Low' and 'Lower Middle') for whom membership is supported by a solidarity fund.